-\succ To initially connect to the SBA using the internal NIC:

-Connect one of the Ethernet ports on the CRMX module on the front panel of the 1. device directly to the network using a straight-through Ethernet cable.
+- > To initially connect to the SBA using the internal NIC: - 1.
+Connect the first Ethernet port on the CRMX module on the front panel of the device directly to the network using a straight-through Ethernet cable.

 Figure 10-1: Connecting Mediant 1000B SBA LAN Port on CRMX Module (Front Panel)